 FS Family Tree Application

-The final component of the Genealogical Proof Standard is the written conclusion.
-This can be a simple statement if the evidence from the sources is straightforward.
-You might need a lengthier statement or paragraph if your conclusions are based on indirect evidence or you have conflicting evidence to resolve.
-FS Family Tree has many places for your written conclusions: reason statements and/or notes in “Sources”, “Discussions” at the bottom of the “Details” page, and the “Life Sketch” located at the top of the “Details” page.
+The FS Family Tree has many places for your written conclusions: reason statements and/or notes about a specific source, “Discussions” under “Collaborate”, or the “Life Sketch” located at the top of the “Details” page.
 The image below shows Robert Cisnie Royston’s person page open on the details tab.
 The Life Sketch I have added is directly below.
-By clicking the arrow to the left of “Life Sketch” I can open or close the information.
+By clicking the arrow to the left of the “Life Sketch” I can open or close the information.

 As you can see, the FS Family Tree provides us with many opportunities to not only record information about our ancestors but to prove it, using the Genealogical Proof Statement.
 Best of luck in all of your family history endeavors!

 For more on this subject, read these 3 excellent blog posts on the Genealogical Proof Standard by FamilySearch.org:

 ¹Thomas W. Jones, Mastering Genealogical Proof, (National Genealogical Society Special Publication No. 107, Arlington, VA, 2013).

 ²Genealogy Standards, 50th Anniversary Edition, (Board for Certification of Genealogists, Washington D.C., 2014)

 (These are affiliate links.
 If you click the link and make a purchase, we receive a small commission but it doesn’t change the price of the item.
 Thank you!)